-I thought the replicas would be like the ones I saw in a few of the other missions, which were not that detailed, but I was blown away by how much that was not the case.
-Each of these replicas had been meticulously created to scale and were absolutely stunning.
-I loved being able to relive some of my favorites from this vantage point as I had just visited most of them over the last week.
+I thought the replicas would be like the ones I saw in a few of the other missions, which were not that detailed, but I was blown away by how beautiful these were.
+Each of these replicas had been meticulously created to scale and were stunning.
+I loved being able to relive some of my favorites from this vantage point, as I had just visited most of them over the last week.

 Lastly, they had two stained glass windows that were taken from one of the missions that was damaged in an earthquake and housed here.

-It was incredible to see this collection which functions as a nonprofit and is staffed.
+It was incredible to see this collection, which functions as a nonprofit and is even staffed.
 I was thankful for the Cline family and the fact that they bought all of these beautiful pieces of history and provided a way for the general public to see them.

-All in all, this is a great stop if you are into California history or the missions themselves.
-I appreciated seeing the beautiful replicas and talking to the people working there who loved the unique history the missions provided as well.
+This is an excellent stop if you are into California history or the missions themselves.
+I appreciated seeing the beautiful replicas and talking to the people working there who loved the history the missions provided.
 Check out my entire time on the California missions here and let me know what you think in the comments.